 Biological Unit Processes

 Aerobic, Anoxic, Anaerobic and Combined Processes are processes which use biological agents to break down organic matter and covert them to gases.
 Aerobic processes take place in the presence of oxygen and anoxic processes are used to remove nitrogen in the presence of oxygen.
-Anaerobic processes also remove nitrogen; however they do not take place in the presence of oxygen.
+Anaerobic processes also remove nitrogen; however, they do not take place in the presence of oxygen.
 These processes can be used to break down a variety of organic matter and are therefore processes for POTWs and petroleum refineries.

 Aeration is the circulation of air through wastewater to facilitate aerobic bio-degradation.
 Aeration uses microorganisms, added or naturally occurring, to break down water contaminates.
 Aeration breaks down organic matter and is therefore an important process for POTWS, petroleum refineries, food processors, and fish hatcheries/aquaculture.